WTVH: History

-In 1976, the company sold WHEN radio to Park Communications but retained WHEN-TV.
+In 1976, Meredith sold WHEN radio to Park Communications but retained WHEN-TV.
 Since the radio station kept the WHEN call letters, Meredith had to change channel 5's call sign.
 It originally wanted the new call letters WTVF ("Television Five", referring to the station's on-air identity) but those had already been claimed by a fellow CBS affiliate in Nashville, Tennessee.
 At this point, Meredith chose WTVH as the new calls with "H" being a link to its WHEN-TV heritage.
-In June 1993, Meredith announced the sale of WTVH and sister station KSEE-TV in Fresno, California to Granite Broadcasting with the sale closing on December 23 of that year.
+In June 1993, Meredith announced the sale of WTVH and sister station KSEE-TV in Fresno, California, to Granite Broadcasting with the sale closing on December 23 of that year.

 Granite soon increased its Northeastern holdings with the purchase of WKBW-TV in Buffalo in 1995 and WBNG-TV in Binghamton in July 2006.
-As part of the WBNG-TV purchase, Les Vann (formerly President and General Manager of WTVH) was promoted to Executive Vice President of Central and Southern New York operations with regional responsibilities at both WBNG-TV and WTVH.
-At the same time, Matthew Rosenfeld was promoted to Vice President and Station Manager of this channel after holding the General Sales Manager position since 2004.
+As part of the WBNG-TV purchase, Les Vann (formerly president and general manager of WTVH) was promoted to executive vice president of Central and Southern New York operations with regional responsibilities at both WBNG-TV and WTVH.
+At the same time, Matthew Rosenfeld was promoted to vice president and station manager of WTVH after holding the general sales manager position since 2004.

-In April 2008, Matthew Rosenfeld was appointed to the position of President and General Manager of WTVH and its Binghamton sister stations (WBNG and "WBXI").
+In April 2008, Matthew Rosenfeld was appointed to the position of president and general manager of WTVH and its Binghamton sister stations (WBNG and "WBXI").
 On April 6, 2008, Jean Daugherty died at age 84.
 She was known to many baby boomer children as "The Play Lady" on this station's locally produced children's program, The Magic Toy Shop, from 1955 until 1982.
 Daugherty wrote more than 6,000 episodes of the program, which after ending its run, was the longest-running local children's show in the country.

 On March 2, 2009, as a result of continual low ratings, slow advertising sales, and the loss of the Ithaca area to WENY-DT2, it was announced that WTVH would enter into a local marketing agreement with rivals WSTM-TV and WSTQ-LP.
 Initially, WTVH continued to operate out of its own facilities on James Street but eventually moved into WSTM-TV's studios a block away.
 WTVH's studios were put up for lease in Summer 2009 and were eventually sold after several years of vacancy to developer Lou Santaro in October 2016, who plans to convert the old studios into office space.